GabSchach/HDVis_fork/README.md

 The neo4j database can be started through the desktop application.
 The running database provides a port for the `bolt` protocol that is used by the backend.
 Alternatively to interacting with the database via the backend.
 It can be accessed locally via through the neo4j browser in the neo4j desktop application.
 It is also accessible through the web browser via a HTTP Port, which can be found in the database settings.

-For querying the graph database the cypher query language is used, below is short example, for further explanations see the [offficial guide](https://neo4j.com/docs/getting-started/current/cypher-intro/)
+For querying the graph database the cypher query language is used, below is short example, for further explanations see the [official guide](https://neo4j.com/docs/getting-started/current/cypher-intro/)

 ```cypher
 // Query returns all Person nodes that like technology nodes